ludovicianul/dvt/README.md

 sudo cp dvt-macos /usr/local/bin/dvt
 ```

-The uberjar can be run using `java -jar dvt`.
+The uberjar can be run using `java -jar dvt-uberjar`.
 Requires Java 11+.

 # Autocomplete
 Run the following commands to get autocomplete: